Asinphi/verizon-hackathon/README.md

 AIRA could be expanded to work with websites within the Verizon network and potentially extend its services to other businesses.
 <br><br>**Enhancing Knowledge Base**:<br>
 We aim to give AIRA a broader knowledge base, enabling it to provide even more comprehensive information about company products and services.
-<br><br>**Enhancing Knowledge Base **<br>
-We aim to give AIRA a broader knowledge base, enabling it to provide even more comprehensive information about company products and services.

 ## Deploying the code
 Our secret API keys are in a file not in this repository.
 To deploy it with your own API keys, add the file `gptapi/apiKey.js`: